What we can learn from the angular differential rates (only) in semileptonic $B \to D^* \ell \nu_\ell$ decays: Fit of the data and discussion of the results

 \section{Fit of the data and discussion of the results}

 We now consider the three experimental data sets directly available for the single-differential decay rates $d\Gamma / dx$, where $x = \{\mbox{cos}\theta_\ell, \mbox{cos}\theta_v, \chi \}$, from Refs.\,\cite{Belle:2018ezy, Belle:2023bwv, Belle-II:2023okj}, which hereafter will be labelled as Belle18, Belle23 and BelleII23, respectively.
-For the sake of precision, only for Belle18 the data set is provided in terms of $d\Gamma / dx$, while for both Belle23 and BelleII23 the data sets are available directly for the ratio $(1/\Gamma) d\Gamma / dx$.
-For the present discussion we do not need the fourth differential decay rate $d\Gamma / dw$.
+For the sake of precision, only for Belle23 and BelleII23 the data sets are available directly for the ratios $(1/\Gamma) d\Gamma / dx$, while for Belle18 Ref.\,\cite{Belle:2018ezy} provides the efficiencies and response functions necessary to unfold the measured binned yields.
+Using Monte Carlo samplings for propagating all the experimental uncertainties we have unfolded the data of Ref.\,\cite{Belle:2018ezy}, obtaining in this way the values of $d\Gamma / dx$ for each experimental bin, including the corresponding covariance matrix.
+Our results are well consistent with those shown in Refs.\,\cite{Gambino:2019sif, Iguro:2020cpg, FermilabLattice:2021cdg, Harrison:2023dzh, Aoki:2023qpa}, For the present discussion we do not need the fourth differential decay rate $d\Gamma / dw$.